Turtel216/Beavieeer/README.md

 ---

 ## Contact
-For any questions or suggestions, feel free to open an issue or contact the maintainer at `papakonstantinou.dm@gmail.com`.
+For any questions or suggestions, feel free to open an issue or cOntact the maintainer at `papakonstantinou.dm@gmail.com`.